 Ph.D: $25,000 minimum

 We encourage you to apply for additional funding through external scholarships (NSERC, OGS, etc.).
-Entering graduate students who win federal government tri-council awards are automatically provided a $5,000 top-up award by Queen’s.
+Entering graduate students who win federal government tri-council awards are automatically provided a $5,000 (Masters), $7500 (PhD - will be increased to $10,000 for the 2016/17 academic year) top-up award by Queen’s.

 Master’s: Upper Class standing in an undergraduate program (We accept candidates from programs other than engineering.)